Oprah Winfrey’s portrait on display at Smithsonian’s National Portrait Gallery

 WASHINGTON (NEXSTAR) – Oprah Winfrey’s portrait is now on display at the Smithsonian’s National Portrait Gallery in Washington, D.C.
 The full-length portrait was painted by Chicago-based artist Shawn Michael Warren.

-Winfrey attended the invitation-only unveiling ceremony in the museum’s Robert and Arlene Kogod Courtyard on Wednesday morning.

-The National Portrait Gallery says the portrait was commissioned for the museum’s permanent collection and will be open to the public on the museum’s first floor starting Wednesday, Dec.
-13.
+The National Portrait Gallery says the portrait was commissioned for the museum’s permanent collection and opened to the public on the museum’s first floor on December 13.